dinoperovic/django-salesman/docs/advanced/address_validation.rst

 Address validation
 ##################

-During the checkout process both the *shipping* and *billing* addresses can be specified.
+During the checkout process, both the *shipping* and *billing* addresses can be specified.
 The default address validator is set to :func:`salesman.checkout.utils.validate_address` that simply makes both address fields required to be entered by the customer.

-This behaviour can be overrided by providing a dotted path in ``SALESMAN_ADDRESS_VALIDATOR`` setting that points to your custom validator function.
+This behavior can be overridden by providing a dotted path in ``SALESMAN_ADDRESS_VALIDATOR`` setting that points to your custom validator function.

 .. tip::